srvk/DiViMe/docs/source/usage.md

 ![<div align="center"><span style="font-size:10pt;">One minute alignement that has been obtained by adding the flag --visualization</span></div>](../images/example_visu.png)

-Note that the process of calcuting the minute that contains the most speech can be time-consuming.
+Note that the process of calculating the minute that contains the most speech can be time-consuming.

 ## An alternative for Step 4: using recipes